nieldeokar/CleancodeNotes/README.md

 33. It’s easy to write code that *we* understand, but to write a code which can be understood by everyone takes real efforts.
 34. Proving that code is correct is impractical.
 35. Testing does not guarantee correctness.
 However, good testing minimizes the risk.
+36. Programming is a craft more than it is a science.
+37. To write clean code, you must first write dirty code and *then clean it.*
+38. Leaving the “working” program in whatever state you finally got it to “work” is a professional suicide.

 [1]: https://www.amazon.com/gp/product/B001GSTOAM